 After one of our annual fall apple picking outings, I found myself with over 20 pounds of apples.
 Give four kids each a bag to fill, they will most definitely fill it.
 When I asked what everyone wanted me to bake with the apples, my husband’s special request was Apple Crisp.

 It’s such an easy, and delicious recipe.
 The hardest part of this apple crisp recipe is peeling all of the apples.
-Luckily, we have one of those apple peelers that you attach to the counter.
-The kind of apple peeler with a crank.
+Luckily, we have one of those apple peelers that you attach to the counter and the kids love to use it.
+It’s a great invention.
 It even cores the apples for you.
 I really recommend one for any apple recipe.
-It’s a life saver.
+It’s a lifesaver.

 What is the difference between apple crisp and apple crumb?

 - apple crisp has a crispy topping that usually includes oatmeal and reminds me of a crumble topping or crisp topping